Mismiles/football-club/README.md

 ## Features

 The site has the club profile and about information showing its origin.
-The site has relevant social media links.
+The site has relevant social media links for facebook, instagram and twitter.
+The site has email and telephone number links to contact the organisers.
 The site has a news section for club news.
 It also has a matches section to show past and future matches.
 The site has a team section for team members.